Chart Color Schemes

 Prestons has 85 active public transport stops, all of which are bus stops.
 These stops are served by 67 different routes that together facilitate 2,955 weekly passenger trips.
 The average distance from a resident's location to the nearest transport stop is 152 meters.

-On average, there are 422 trips per day across all routes, equating to approximately 34 weekly trips per individual stop.
+On average, there are 422 trips per day across all routes, which equates to approximately 34 weekly trips per individual stop.

 Frequently Asked Questions - Transport